-Notes to the separate financial statements For the six months period ended 30 June 2020
+Notes to the separate financial statements - For the year ended 31 December 2020

 (In the notes all amounts are shown in Egyptian Pounds unless otherwise stated)

 16. Employee retirement benefit obligations

 Employees of the company are entitled upon their retirement based on a defined benefit plan.
 The entitlement is based on the length of service and final remuneration package of the employee upon retirement.
 The defined benefit obligation is calculated using the projected credit unit method takes into consideration the principal actuarial assumptions as follows: